dev4press/gd-bbpress-tools/readme.txt

 = Some features not working with BuddyPress group forums? = This happens if the plugin's JavaScript is not loaded.
 Make sure that both CSS and JavaScript options are enabled and 'Always Include' option is also enabled.

+= Does this plugin work with bbPress and BuddyPress groups? = GD bbPress Tools 3.1 is tested with BuddyPress 6.0 using bbPress for Groups forums.
+Make sure you enable JavaScript and CSS Settings Always Include option in the plugin settings.

 = Some BuddyPress features break when I use BuddyPress Nuovo templates? = The problem is caused by the Italic BBCode due to the conflict with the Underscore templates system BuddyPress uses.
 You can disable Italic BBCode, or you can limit BBCodes to the bbPress content only (highly recommended).